DreymaR/colemak_org/README.md

 		- If you make a change to Colemak that makes it worse, you're fixing a temporary problem with a permanently inferior solution!
 		- In the [Colemak Design FAQ](https://colemak.com/Design_FAQ) Shai Coleman answers the R-S exchange question like this:
 			- It significantly reduces same-finger.
 This is especially important as it affects the ring finger which is the least dexterous finger.
-				- (e.g. try typing fast WSWSWS on QWERTY)
+				- (e.g. try typing WSWSWS fast on QWERTY)
 			- It allows for W to stay in the same place.
 It's more important to keep the potentially destructive Ctrl+W shortcut.
 				- (Close Window under MS Windows)
-		- Moving Ctrl+S is far less destructive than moving Ctrl+W.
+		- Since you care about initial learning, consider that hitting Ctrl+S (Save) by mistake is far less destructive than Ctrl+W (Close window).
 		- RS occurs 0.40% of the time; common for a bigram.
 SR occurs 0.006% of the time.
 It's better to roll this bigram inwards than outwards.
-		- The ST bigram too is better this way, and more common than TS.
+		- The ST bigram too is better as it is in Colemak, and more common than TS.
 		- There are some more answers here: https://www.reddit.com/r/Colemak/comments/hnfk6e/is_there_a_good_reason_for_the_placement_of_r_and/
-	- "Is mapping the CapsLock key to Backspace a part of the Colemak layout?"
+	☑ "Is mapping the CapsLock key to Backspace a part of the Colemak layout?"
 		- When the Colemak layout was introduced, the layout was indeed bundled with this nifty trick.
 		- However, treating layout components as modules works better.
 CapsLock key behavior should be treated separately from letter layout.
 		- This is the case in Linux XKB for instance, where you can select what the CapsLock key does independently from your layout choice.
 		- Furthermore, several tricks and tools have been added to your options since the birth of Colemak.
 		- Consider using the Caps key as a powerful <a href="https://dreymar.colemak.org/layers-extend.html"><b>Extend layer modifier</b></a>!
 		- With Extend, you'll keep both Back and CapsLock in handy locations.
 It's also easy to hit Ctrl+Back with Extend, and so much more.
-		- In some cases, the key can even be both Back on tap and the Extend mod on hold as a Tap-or-Mod key.
+		- In some implementations, the your Caps key can even be both Back on tap <i>and</i> the Extend mod on hold, as a Tap-or-Mod key.
 	- "How can I get a layout up and running?
 I downloaded this installer..."
 		<li>On Windows there are four main ways: MSKLC, AHK, EPKL and Registry/SharpKeys.
 All have their strengths and weaknesses.</li>
 		<li>On Linux and MacOS, XKB and KMonad.
 Differences.</li>